UnbendableStraw/homepwn-simple/README.md

 # Simple HomePod USB / UART Adapter (WORK IN PROGRESS)
 This is a forked / modified repo of el1ng's and tihmstar's homepod adapters.
 I've only made minor tweaks to the adapters, and refocused the README

+Also included is my table stand.
+This can be used as a base to sit your homepod on when upside-down, to prevent scratches on the plastic top.
+It can also be used to protect the dongle when homepod is placed upright, to support USB Airplay

 ## You Will Need
 * 4x M2x6 screws; to screw the adapter plate to the bottom of the homepod.
 You can tape it down if it is secure.
 The point is a SECURE connection.
 The screws that hold the circular plastic frame on top of the logic board work perfectly if you have any spares.
 * Pogo pins / test probes (P75-B1 or P75-E2)